rajeshduggal/rajduggal.com/content/_index.md

 I’ve got bad news... __you’ve been lied to.__

-You’ve been led to believe that the software development practices that your team is following is the best way to get your project launched on-time and within the allotted budget.
+You’ve been led to believe that completing the scrum ceremonies and using sophisticated project management tools is going to get your project launched on-time and within the allotted budget.

 But that’s simply not true.